Established by the Society of Environmental Journalists Board of Directors April 2009

 - includes a statement by the proposing party demonstrating [a] intent to gain the approval of SEJ’s executive director of the full proposal and funding source plan before submitting any inquiries, proposals and budgets naming SEJ as potential fiscal sponsor, and [b] intent to co-sign a legally binding letter of agreement between SEJ and the project executor or principal investigator in the event a grant is made available by that mutually agreed upon funding source.

 If a preliminary plan is approved by four out of five members of the SEJ executive committee including the board president, the executive director and director of programs and operations as described above, and a grant from approved funding source is offered, the fiscal sponsorship relationship can be entered into by means of a formal letter of agreement co-signed by the project director, SEJ executive director and SEJ president.
 The letter of agreement shall outline and assign responsibility for all deliverables of the project, including any media product, Web site, databases, and documentation, narrative, and financial reporting legally required of SEJ, as fiscal sponsor, as defined by the grantmaker’s own agreement.

 The SEJ – project director agreement must include provisions necessary to satisfy CPA routines in SEJ’s annual independent audit process and for filing of SEJ’s IRS 990.
 This agreement shall include a mechanism for termination of the agreement and relationship.
 It shall also include limitations on the project director with regard to bringing in any additional partnership relationships into the project without approval by SEJ, particularly with regard to board policy for appropriate sources of funding for any and all projects operating under the auspices of SEJ.

-The threshold for passing a decision on to the full board on whether or not SEJ should enter into a fiscal sponsorship relationship should not be a dollar amount but rather 1) the level of risk to SEJ (anything more than near-zero) and/or 2) potential for some kind of product/outcome that would have SEJ's name on it.
+The threshold for passing a decision on to the full board on whether or not SEJ should enter into a fiscal sponsorship relationship should not be a dollar amount but rather 1) the level of risk to SEJ (anything more than near-zero) and/or 2) potential for high quality media product/outcome that would have SEJ's name associated with it.

 Approved by the Society of Environmental Journalists board of directors March 1995 and revised in July 2003